tudelft/opencv_bebop/README.md

  - Semi-automated (for some platforms)
- - OpenCv 3.2.0: You can try other versions e.g. v3.0 by checkout out another tag in opencv subfolder
+ - OpenCV 3.2.0: You can try other versions e.g. v3.0 by checkout out another tag in opencv subfolder
- - gnu-arm-linux-eabi 4.7: You can select another compiler in bebop.toolchain.cmake
+ - Codesourcery arm-2012.03 arm-none-linux-gnueabi-gcc: You can select another compiler in bebop.toolchain.cmake
- - an xml file with the paparazzi link parameters is created in install/opencv.xml: copy paste these parameters in your opencv module
+ - An XML document with the paparazzi link parameters is created in install/opencv.xml: **copy paste these parameters in your opencv module**

 For more info: read the Makefile

-default + automatic:
+To build it 100% automatic with defualt settings just use this command:
 -------------------

   make